xebialabs-community/xld-puppet-plugin/README.md

 3. Create an application with `puppet.Manifest` as deployable.
 4. Start deploying

-_NOTE:_ To Use dicitionary substitution with this plugin in the puppet manifest files you will need to update the debloyit-default.properties file by adding two lines as follows:
+_NOTE:_ To Use dicitionary substitution with this plugin in the puppet manifest files you will need to update the `conf/deployit-defaults.properties` file by adding two lines as follows:

 `udm.BaseDeployableArchiveArtifact.scanPlaceholders=true
 udm.BaseDeployableArchiveArtifact.textFileNamesRegex=.+\.(cfg | conf | config | ini | properties | props | txt | pp)